newdigate/teensy-midi-looper/README.md

 ## Objective
 This arduino/teensy platform micro-controller project aims to record midi events from a midi input port (physical) to standard midi files (SMF) on SD-card, and play smf files from SD-card to a midi output port.

 This project is a **work-in-progress**, and is intended for educational and enthusiast purposes.
 Please use with causion, and sensability.
+I would like to prepare the documentation with as a step-by-step tutorial that students can follow.

 ## Why?
 I'd like a portable battery-powered device with physical midi input and output port (5-pin DIN connector) which can play and record to/from SD-card.
 And I'd like it to display various indicators-tempo, song position, midi channel in/out activity, keyboard view, play/stop/recording, on a cheep 2" TFT display.
 Eventually I would like looping/step-recording/multi-track sequencing and recording/tempo detection, quantization.
 A live midi peformance tool, basically.

-## Compatibilty:
+## Platform compatibilty:
-I am writing these c++ classes with compatibility for both x86 and arduino to allow me to debug the code without needing to upload the compiled binaries a teensy microcontroller;
+I am writing these c++ classes with compatibility for both x86 and arduino/teensy to allow me to debug the code without needing to upload the compiled binaries a microcontroller to test;

 (I am thinking about implementing some form of mock tft display for use when debugging locally on my x86 platform, perhaps using JUCE)

+## Software
+### Compile
+#### x86
+  * requirements
+    * cmake / make / c++11 compiler
+    ```
+    [open terminal to arduino_midi_writer directory]
+    $mkdir debug
+    $cd debug
+    $cmake ..
+    $make
+    ```

-## Hardware requirements:
+## Hardware requirements / compatibity:
   * teensy 3.6 microcontroller board with onboard SD Card
     * https://www.pjrc.com/store/teensy36.html
   * 2.2" Adafruit_ST7735 TFT 16-bit color display 160x160